 - Family and kid-friendly.
 This recipe was approved by my youngest son which says a lot 😉

-- Healthy.
-San Choy Bau includes protein from meat and a variety of vegetables, such as carrots, ginger, garlic, onions, and lettuce, which provide essential vitamins, minerals, and dietary fiber.
+- Nourishing.
+San Choy Bau includes protein from meat and a variety of vegetables, such as carrots, ginger, garlic, onions, and lettuce.
 The vegetables and chicken mince contribute to a well-rounded and nutritious meal.

 - Low-carb option: By using lettuce cups as a substitute for traditional carbohydrate-rich wrappers, San Choy Bau becomes a low-carb dish.
 It is a perfect choice if you are following a low-carbohydrate or keto diet.
 This low-calorie recipe is also great for weight loss diets.

 - Gluten-free: This recipe, like all the others on my blog, is gluten-free.
 However, when selecting ingredients, please ensure that you choose gluten-free alternatives such as tamari for soy sauce and gluten-free teriyaki sauce.
 Keep in mind that conventional sauces often contain gluten.”

 - Mince from chicken thighs: I prefer using dark chicken mince, but if you prefer chicken breast, feel free to use that instead.
 Alternatively, you can also use ground turkey or ground pork.

 - Veggies: You’ll need carrots, onions, fresh ginger, and garlic.

 - Head of lettuce to make lettuce cups.
 The best lettuce for this recipe are cos (or Romaine lettuce), Boston lettuce, butter lettuce, or iceberg lettuce.
 Make sure the leaves are large enough to hold the chicken filling.
 Save the smaller leaves for later use by storing them in an airtight container lined with paper towels.